 Give a Day to World AIDS is a simple and powerful response

-There are 34 million people in the world living with HIV.
-Extraordinary progress has been made to address the pandemic in recent years.
-Yet over 5,000 people die each day from this infection.
-Causes and solutions to the pandemic are interwoven with many other global social concerns such as extreme poverty, hunger and gender inequity.
+There are 35 million people in the world living with HIV.
+More than two-thirds of them live in sub-Saharan Africa.
+Extraordinary progress has been made to address the pandemic in recent years, yet causes and solutions to the pandemic are interwoven with many other global social concerns such as extreme poverty, hunger and gender inequality.

-Give a Day is a grassroots Canadian movement.
-It challenges each Canadian to recognize World AIDS Day on December 1 by giving one day’s pay to an organization that will use the money well in the fight against HIV.
-We recommend two excellent organizations as potential recipients – the Stephen Lewis Foundation and Dignitas International.
-100% of donations go directly to these organizations, each with its own focus and excellent record of success in responding to HIV.
+Give a Day is a grassroots Canadian campaign.
+It challenges each Canadian to recognize World AIDS Day on December 1 by giving one day’s pay to the Stephen Lewis Foundation or Dignitas International, each with its own focus and excellent record of success in responding to HIV.